 A suspicious lung mass can be biopsied during bronchoscopy or using CT guidance.
 Staging studies (i.e., CT, PET, mediastinal sampling) are required to determine extent of local or regional disease and to evaluate for metastases.

 Treatment depends on stage of disease, histological subtype, molecular genotype, and patient comorbidities.
-Surgery, radiotherapy, and chemotherapy are the most common modalities, but molecular-targeted therapy is important for specific genotypes and immunotherapy is becoming increasingly important.
+Treatment modalities include surgery, radiotherapy, and chemotherapy, as well as molecular-targeted therapy for specific genotypes and immunotherapy.

 Lung cancer comprises a group of malignant epithelial tumours arising from cells lining the lower respiratory tract.
-Lung cancer is divided into 2 categories: non-small cell lung cancer (NSCLC) and small cell lung cancer.
+Lung cancer is divided into two categories: non-small cell lung cancer (NSCLC) and small cell lung cancer.
 NSCLC accounts for more than 80% of all lung cancers.
-There are 3 main types of NSCLC (adenocarcinoma, squamous cell carcinoma, and large cell carcinoma) and these are grouped into further subtypes.
+There are three main types of NSCLC (adenocarcinoma, squamous cell carcinoma, and large cell carcinoma) and these are grouped into further subtypes.

 History and exam

 - bone pain and/or fractures

 - weakness, paraesthesias and/or pain in C8/T1 distribution

 - finger clubbing